AnthonySteele/anthonysteele.github.io/TheSingleReturnLaw.md

 * If you somehow still think that the single-return rule is applicable across all languages, please read about [match expressions in F#](https://docs.microsoft.com/en-us/dotnet/articles/fsharp/language-reference/match-expressions), [Erlang's case expressions](http://erlang.org/doc/reference_manual/expressions.html#id80767) or [Haskell's pattern matching](https://en.wikibooks.org/wiki/Haskell/Pattern_matching) and get back to me.
 In those constructs, you cannot avoid using multiple return values.
 A [Rust `match` expression](https://doc.rust-lang.org/book/match.html) works similarly too.

-## Original text
+## Original blog post

 It is sometimes said that a method should have only one return statement (i.e. one exit point) and that to code using more than one return per method is bad practice.
 It is claimed to be a risk to readability or a source of error.
 Sometimes this is even given the title of the "single exit point law".
 Actually, if you want to call something a law, I'd expect some evidence for it.
 I do not know of any formal study that back this "law" up, or of any study of the multiple-return pattern at all.
 This makes it a "preference" not a "law".
 And it's a preference that I do not hold for c# code.
 Or java, ruby or python code either.

 This coding rule dates back to [Dijkstra's structured programming](http://en.wikipedia.org/wiki/Structured_programming).
 However it is outdated, if it ever ever was a "law" or "principle".
 The single return rule originates in the era of C, FORTRAN or assembler, where it was common to allocate resources (most frequently memory, file handles or locks) at the start of the procedure, and to de-allocate them at the end of it.
 An early return can lead the programmer  to either forget to do the cleanup code and cause a memory leak or locked file, or to maintain cleanup code in two places.
 So it makes some sense to stick to just one return right at the end of the method.

 But in the modern world, this is no longer so.
 Firstly, garbage collected languages make explicit deallocation unnecessary in most cases - memory is reclaimed automatically.
-Secondly, try...finally blocks and using statements allow release of other resources to happen with greater certainly at the end of any block of code when it is needed.
+Secondly, `try...finally` blocks and `using` statements allow release of other resources to happen with greater certainly at the end of any block of code when it is needed.

 In any event, a function with multiple exit points is a far lesser issue than [a goto](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html).
 In some cases it is the simplest way to code now that we have control structures to deal with it.
 If your method is long, complex and has multiple returns, consider splitting it up into smaller, well-named methods with a single-responsibly each.
 Also consider doing that if it's long, complex and has only one return.